Chance the Rapper has nothing to fear but FOMO itself

 This evening, Bennett feels like Chicago itself—the unelected mayor of the city.
 For years, Bennett has actually teased the idea of making that relationship more official (in a 2015 track, he said: “They screaming Chano for mayor / I’m thinking maybe I should”), and after his $1 million donation to Chicago Public Schools in 2017, his fans started a petition for him to run.

-But in 2018, after Mayor Rahm Emanuel stepped down, Bennett backed two separate candidates for the job instead, first donating $400,000 to a young policy consultant named Amara Enyia, and then, after she couldn’t muster enough votes in the primaries, advocating for Toni Periwinkle (whom his father was working for).
+But in 2018, after Mayor Rahm Emanuel stepped down, Bennett backed two separate candidates for the job instead, first donating $400,000 to a young policy consultant named Amara Enyia, and then, after she couldn’t muster enough votes in the primaries, advocating for Toni Preckwinkle (whom his father was working for).
 Both lost.
 Is Bennett reconsidering a campaign?

 “I don’t know,” he says.
 Running for office is one thing, but when it comes to actual governing, “the decisions are always either reformist at the most, or maybe conservative, but they’re never radical.
 And I feel like if I was in that position, I’d just lose my mind understanding how many things are wrong and being a part of that shit.”
-Not only does he agree with the sentiment that governing is like trying to turn a very big ship—it’s inherently slow, but “the ship itself is flawed.” he says, getting a bit more passionate.
+Not only does he agree with the sentiment that governing is like trying to turn a very big ship—it’s inherently slow, but “the ship itself is flawed,” he says, getting a bit more passionate.
 “It’s a slave ship, in reality, and it’s a huge caste system within it and it is sinking.
 So trying to guide it somewhere is whack.
 We should be trying to get lifeboats or something like that.”

 If Bennett’s future isn’t in politics, it could be in publishing.
 In the track “I Might Need Security,” released before this latest album, Bennett revealed that he had purchased 15-year-old city blog The Chicagoist for an undisclosed amount in 2018: “I bought The Chicagoist just to run you racist bitches out of business / Speaking of racist, fuck your microaggressions / I’ll make you fix your words like a typo suggestion.”
 He was likely directing his ire at several parties: then Governor Bruce Rauner, who had seriously cut funding to Chicago’s public schools; the Chicago Sun-Times, which had called Bennett a deadbeat dad in an editorial; and Cubs owner Joe Ricketts, who had last operated The Chicagoist and had folded his family’s local media properties when the staffs unionized.
 (The Fast Company editorial staff is represented by the Writers Guild of America, East.)